 The Material Advantage Student Program offers $500 travel grants to Material Advantage chapters in support of attending MS&T. Travel grants will be awarded on a first come, first serve basis, so act early!
 View the travel grant application today to see the grant restrictions and request funds!
 For more information, contact ASM Student Relations.
 Application deadline: September 15, 2019

 Want to save money while attending MS&T?
 Students may partially defray expenses by serving as session monitors.
-Monitors assist session chairs, record session attendance statistics, assist with audio/visual equipment, etc. Stay tuned for additional information on this program.
+Monitors assist session chairs, record session attendance statistics, assist with audio/visual equipment, etc.

 2019 Undergraduate Student Poster Contest